Security-Onion-Solutions/securityonion-docs/best-practices.rst

 - Avoid changing hostname and IP address after installation.

-- Linux is case sensitive where other OSs might not be, so we recommend using lowercase for things like hostnames, usernames, etc.
+- Linux is case sensitive where other operating systems might not be, so we recommend using lowercase for things like hostnames, usernames, etc.

 Avoid Third Party Software and Modifications
 --------------------------------------------